Clint Trickett

-Clinton James Trickett (born March 19, 1991) is an American football coach who serves as the offensive coordinator and quarterbacks coach for the Jacksonville State Gamecocks football team.
-He was previously the tight ends coach and pass game coordinator for Georgia Southern University.
+Clinton James Trickett (born March 19, 1991) is an American football coach who serves as the offensive coordinator for the Maryland Terrapins football team.
+He was previously the offensive coordinator and quarterbacks coach at Jacksonville State University.
 He played college football at Florida State and West Virginia.

 Early years

 Trickett attended North Florida Christian High School in Tallahassee, Florida.
 During his career he passed for over 5,300 yards and 59 touchdowns.
 He was ranked by Rivals.com as a three-star recruit.
 Trickett committed to Florida State University to play college football in September 2009.

 College career

 Florida State

 Trickett was redshirted as a freshman in 2010.
 As a redshirt freshman in 2011, Trickett was a backup to EJ Manuel.
 He made two starts during the season due to injuries to Manuel and played in nine games overall.
 In his first career start against Clemson, he completed 24 of 38 passes for 336 yards and three touchdowns.
 Overall, he completed 44 of 72 passes for 675 yards, seven touchdowns and four interceptions.
 As a sophomore in 2012, he appeared in eight games as Manuel's backup, completing 22 of 34 passes for 272 yards.
 After Manuel graduated, Trickett was expected to compete with Jameis Winston and Jacob Coker for the starting job for the 2013 season.